ML4DS/ML4BIHECOL/README.md

 # ML4BIHECOL

-A machine learning tool for the analysis of large document collections
+Machine learning tools for the analysis of large document collections